 - International students in F-1 or J-1 status may work in on-campus jobs without special authorization.
 When class is in session, international students may work up to 20 hours weekly; during academic breaks when class is not in session, international students may work up to 40 hours weekly.
-Please note that unauthorized employment may violate your lawful status and may result in status termination.
+Please note that unauthorized employment will violate your lawful status and may result in status termination.

 - If you are looking for a job, you can use Handshake, an online platform for on-campus jobs, internships, etc. If you need assistance with your Handshake profile, please contact the Student Engagement Center at firstname.lastname@example.org.

 OPT is temporary authorization for practical training that is available to eligible F-1 students.
 OPT provides F-1 students the opportunity to gain hands-on experience (work authorization) that is directly related to their major field of study.

 F-1 students who wish to gain experience in their major through working off-campus may apply for OPT up to 90 days in advance.
 In order to be eligible to apply, F-1 students must:

 - Have completed one full academic year (two semesters) of full-time study prior to the start of OPT

 - Not have completed 12 months of full-time Curricular Practical Training (CPT).
 Part-time CPT does not affect OPT eligibility.

 - Not have completed 12 months of OPT at the same degree level (Bachelors).

 Eligible F-1 students may apply for up to 12 months of full-time OPT, which may be used before or after graduation, or a combination of both.
 The application fee for OPT is $410, which must be paid every time you apply for OPT.
 F-1 students with majors on the DHS STEM Designated Degree Program List may apply for a 24-month extension no more than 90 days before the end of post-completion (post-graduation) OPT.

 - Training opportunity must be directly related to the student's major field of study